rocmarchive/ROCm-Debugger/README.md

 Check out the [tutorial](TUTORIAL.md) for some usage examples.

 <A NAME="Known">
-## Known Issues for November 2016 Release
+## Known Issues for December 2016 Release
 * Debugging hsa code objects that contain more than one BRIG module are not supported
 * Debugging HSAIL kernels that contain global (or read only) variables are not supported
 * Debugging HSAIL kernels that contain HSAIL function calls are not supported
 * Using rocm-gdb objects in python scripts is not yet supported
 * Single stepping branch instructions could require multiple step commands